digitlimit/alert/README.md

 ```

-You can also include alert facade in aliases array in same file above
+You can also include alert facade in aliases array in same file above i.e config/app.php or  app/config/app.php in Laravel 4

 ```php
 'aliases' => [